DenishaYP-creator/Pewlett-Hackard-Analysis/README.md

 ## Summary:
 - The total number of roles that will need to be filed as the ""silver tsunami" begins to make an impact is 41,380
-- The total retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-1549
+- The total retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees 1549

-## Workflow:

-### Deliverable 1
-**STEP 1: Create a Retirement Titles table that holds all the titles of current employees who were born between January 1, 1952 and December 31, 1955**
-1. From the Employee Table retrieve emp_no, first_name,& last_name columns.
-2. From Titles Tablle retrieve the title, from_date, and to_date columns.
-3. Create a new table using the INTO clause &  using the primary key join both tables.
-4. Filter by birth_date retrieving employees born between 1952 & 1955; ordering by employee number.
-5. Export retirement_titles.csv
+- The total retirement-ready employees in the departments who are Engineers to mentor the next generation of Pewlett Hackard Engineer is 190
+- The total retirement-ready employees in the departments who are Senior Staff to mentor the next generation of Pewlett Hackard Senior Staff is 569.

+## Additional Queries for Mentorship List of Engineers & Senior Staff
+-- Number of employees retiring who are Engineer's SELECT COUNT(first_name)
+FROM mentorship_eligibilty
+WHERE title = 'Engineer';
+-- Number of employees retiring who are Senior Staff SELECT COUNT(first_name)
+FROM mentorship_eligibilty
+WHERE title = 'Senior Staff';

 **Retirement Titles Table